 Section 162(m) of the Code generally disallows a tax deduction for compensation in excess of \$1 million paid to the Company's named executive officers.
 Certain compensation is specifically exempt from the deduction limit to the extent that it does not exceed \$1 million during any fiscal year or is "performance based" as defined in Section 162(m) of the Code.
 The Compensation Committee considers the net cost to the Company, and its ability to effectively administer executive compensation in the long-term interests of shareholders.
-Accordingly, the Compensation Committee intends for annual incentive compensation awards to be fully deductible under Section 162(m) of the Code.
+Accordingly, the Compensation Committee intends for annual incentive compensation awards and long-term incentive compensation awards to be fully deductible under Section 162(m) of the Code.